victorgu-github/custom-eks-ssp/readme.md

  - create opensearch (VPC mode) in public subnet for next step
  - launch template for karpenter autoscalling (even optional for karpenter)
  -
 2a.
-EKS fargate only
+EKS with addon
- - create a eks cluster with fargate onyl
+ - create a eks cluster with fargate and managed node group
  - also includes add-ons
  - cannot use with eks folder together since they share the same VPC